 For filing HRA (House Rent Allowance) claims return, providing PAN card information is made mandatory by the government of India to the employees.
 As Income Tax Department has laid down a circular via CBDT (Central Board of Direct Taxes) that where the annual rent paid is more than ₹ 1,00,000 per annum, it is mandatory to report the PAN of landlord to the authority to claim exemption.
 Hence, it is of utmost priority to possess PAN card for HRA exemption for all the income-earning individuals.

 House Rent Allowance commonly called as HRA is a part of the employee’s salary received by the employer for rented accommodation.
 HRA exemption can only be made by the employees if they reside in a rented apartment.
 Subject to certain conditions, a part of HRA is exempted under section 10(13A) of Income Tax Act, 1961.
-It must be kept in mind that HRA received by an employer is fully taxable, if the employee is living in his house or if he does not pay any rent.
+It must be kept in mind that HRA received by an employee is fully taxable if living in own house or if no rent is paid.
 As HRA differs from city to city, the percentage of allowance differs as well.
 An employee working in a privately owned organization is allowed to have HRA of 50% of the basic salary in metro cities and 40% of the basic salary in non-metro cities.
-For employees working in public sector organizations get an exemption based on minimum or maximum HRA in different cities as per the recommendations of 7th Pay Commission.
+Employees working in public sector organizations get an exemption based on minimum or maximum HRA in different cities as per the recommendations of 7th Pay Commission.

 Tax benefit is only privileged to the salaried employees who are provided with the HRA as a part of the salary structure.
 Income-earning individual should be residing in a rented accommodation to avail the benefit.
-No individual will be allowed to get exemption from the allowance, if he/she resides in his/her house, it is fully taxable.
+No individual is allowed to get exemption from the allowance, if he/she resides in his/her house.
+It is fully taxable for them.
 Also, self-employed professionals cannot avail the deduction.

 Enforcement of New HRA Law

-According to Income Tax Act, 1961 all employees who pay more than ₹1,00,000 rent per annum are required to submit PAN details to claim deductions.
-Employee is required to submit PAN Card Declaration from landlord along with the tax exemption claim form.
+According to Income Tax Act, 1961 all employees who pay more than Rs.
+1,00,000 rent per annum are required to submit PAN details to claim deductions.
+The employee is required to submit PAN Card declaration from landlord along with the tax exemption claim form.
 The PAN declaration form should be printed in A4 size and should include below details with the form:

 - An undertaking from the landlord stating his/her name.